Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 ### Python Packages

 - **Flask**
-  - A micro web framework for Python, used for creating web applications.
+  - A micro web framework for Python used to create web applications.

 - **mediapipe**
   - A library for building cross-platform, customizable ML solutions for live and streaming media.